 The inspiration for this project comes from Martin Heidegger’s The Essence of Truth (Continuum, 2002), a work that questions our understanding of the things we come across in our day to day lives, in terms of their “essence” and of their “truth.”

 Heidegger begins by outlining the traditional understanding of these terms, before making a case for a return to an earlier conception of truth as “unhiddenness.”
-In the writing below I track Heidegger’s thinking in this opening section, sticking as closely as possible to the path he follows.
+In the writing below I track Heidegger’s thinking in this opening section, sticking as closely as possible to the paths he opens up.

 Essence and Truth

 The essence of something is what it is in general, e.g the essence of a table is what all tables have in common.
 It is also what we know in advance, we must know what a table is before we meet it, otherwise we would not be able to recognise it.

 We can express particular truths about a table in the form of a proposition, for example that it is brown or that it is wooden.
 Each of these propositions is truthful because it corresponds to the facts about which it speaks.
 The truth of the proposition is its correspondence to the state of affairs that it is directed towards – the table being brown and wooden.
 The relationship between what is seen and what is said about it is grounded in correctness; if the proposition does not correctly describe the state of affairs that it addresses then it is not truthful.
 This leads Heidegger to define this understanding of truth as “correspondence, grounded in correctness, between the proposition and the thing.”
 (2)

 From this analysis it appears that we already know what the essence of truth is, leading Heidegger to ask why bother to enquire further?
 He answers this question by pointing out that the concept of truth as correspondence is groundless, lacking a stable foundation.